PD: Woman beat with water jug in sleep - NewsBreak

 PD: Woman beat with water jug in sleep

-EDINBURG, Texas (ValleyCentral) — Edinburg police arrested two women accused of holding down and beating a woman in the face with a metal water container.Documents: Man slices woman’s neck with pocket knife
+EDINBURG, Texas (ValleyCentral) — Edinburg police arrested two women accused of holding down and beating a woman in the face with a metal water container.Nine suspected child predators arrested

 Around 11:44 a.m. on June 9, police responded to the 210 Montevideo Apartments in reference to a burglary, according to a criminal complaint obtained by ValleyCentral.